HV Tech Stack Chapter 01 · Stack

 Microsoft Dataverse

 The master database.
 Holds the resident roster, unit ownership, approved vehicles, variance records, work-order history mirrored from MaintainX, and every form submission.
 One brain.
-One source of truth for operational data.
+One source of truth for contact data.
+The directory consolidates four conflicting sources: AUC, the directory spreadsheet, MaintainX contacts, and the census.
+AUC is the spine.
+Every contact field carries a source stamp, a verified date, and a completeness flag.

 Role